drcscodes/drcs.codes/docs/ai/slides/adversarial-search.md

 Number of game states is exponential in depth of tree, so we have to **prune** branches of the tree to make searching it tractable.

+- $\alpha$ = the value of the best (i.e., highest-value) choice we have found so far at any choice point along the path for MAX.

+    - Think: $\alpha$ = "at least."

+- $\beta$ = the value of the best (i.e., lowest-value) choice we have found so far at any choice point along the path for MIN.

+    - Think: $\beta$ = "at most."

+Alpha-beta pruning cuts off the exploration of nodes if those nodes would not change move selection.

+## Alpha-Beta Pruning in Action

+Intervals show range of possible values at each node,  $[\alpha, \beta]$.

 ```{=latex}
 \begin{center}
 ```